Pro Milone

-The "Pro Tito Annio Milone ad iudicem oratio" (Pro Milone) is a speech made by Marcus Tullius Cicero in 52 BC on behalf of his friend Titus Annius Milo.
+Pro Tito Annio Milone ad iudicem oratio (or Pro Milone) is a speech made by Marcus Tullius Cicero in 52 BC on behalf of his friend Titus Annius Milo.
 Milo was accused of murdering his political enemy Publius Clodius Pulcher on the Via Appia.
 Cicero wrote the speech after the hearing and so the authenticity of the speech is debated among scholars.

 Background to trial

 Milo was a praetor at the time who was attempting to gain the much-wanted post of consul.
 Clodius was a former tribune standing for the office of praetor.
-The charge was brought against Milo for the death of Clodius following a violent altercation on the Via Appia, outside Clodius' estate in Bovillae.
+The charge was brought against Milo for the death of Clodius following a violent altercation on the Via Appia, outside Clodius's estate in Bovillae.
 After the initial brawl, it seems that Clodius was wounded during the fight that was started by both men's slaves.

 The sequence of events described by the prosecution and the commentary of Asconius Pedianus (c.
 100 AD), an ancient commentator who analyzed several of Cicero's speeches and had access to various documents that no longer exist, was this: the absence of a summary of the chain of events in Cicero's speech may be attributed to their incriminating evidence against Milo.
 Presumably, Cicero correctly realised that to be the primary weakness.
-It can be assumed, from the fact that the jury indeed convicted Milo, that it felt that although Milo may not have been aware of Clodius's initial injury, his ordering of Clodius' butchering warranted punishment.
+It can be assumed, from the fact that the jury indeed convicted Milo, that it felt that although Milo may not have been aware of Clodius's initial injury, his ordering of Clodius's butchering warranted punishment.